 Lake Champlain Boat Launch Stewards

-The Lake Champlain Basin Program and New England Interstate Water Pollution Control Commission (NEIWPCC) are seeking part-time boat launch stewards to deliver interpretive invasive species spread prevention messages to boaters on Lake Champlain during the summer of 2018 and to inspect and decontaminate vessels as appropriate.
+NEIWPCC and the Lake Champlain Basin Program (LCBP) are seeking part-time boat launch stewards to deliver interpretive invasive species spread prevention messages to boaters on Lake Champlain during the summer of 2020 and to inspect and decontaminate vessels as appropriate.

 The successful candidate will be well organized and have excellent communication skills, experience speaking with the public, demonstrated data collection and recording, familiarity with invasive species, and field work experience.
 Candidates will be comfortable working in the field and have the physical capability to inspect trailered watercraft.
 Experience operating watercraft and /or motorized equipment and basic familiarity with boaters, anglers, and recreational equipment will be useful.
 Highly motivated individuals with familiarity with aquatic invasive species and/or water recreation experience are encouraged to apply.
 Driver’s license required.

-Send a resume, letter of interest including a description of relevant experience, and the names and contact information of two or more references by Friday March 9, 2018 as indicated above.
-In the email subject line, please reference position #18-LCBP-001
+Send a resume, letter of interest including a description of relevant experience, and the names and contact information of two or more references by Friday March 20, 2020 as indicated above.
+In the email subject line, please reference position #20-LCBP-001.